-C-G. Fälthammar, "Space Physics" (compendium), 2nd Ed, Third Printing, 2001.
+C-G. Fälthammar, 'Space Physics' (compendium), 2nd Ed, Third Printing, 2001.
 (Abbreviated CGF.)

-Larry Lyons, "Space Plasma Physics", from Encyclopaedia of Physical Science and Technology, 3rd edition, 2002.
+Larry Lyons, 'Space Plasma Physics', from Encyclopaedia of Physical Science and Technology, 3rd edition, 2002.
 (Abbreviated LL.)

-Lecture notes and extra hand-out material.
+Lecture notes and extra material.

-The literature is free of cost.
+The literature is free of cost and can be found in electronic form on the course home page.